Skip to Main Content

 Credible takeaways

-• The Student Aid Index (SAI) replaces the Expected Family Contribution (EFC) on the 2024-25 FAFSA to better assess financial aid eligibility.
+• The Student Aid Index (SAI) replaced the Expected Family Contribution (EFC) in 2024 to better assess financial aid eligibility.

 • Schools use your SAI to determine your need-based and non-need-based financial aid packages.